Gudilo Badilo Madilo Vodilo

-"Gudilo Badilo Madilo Vodilo" also known as "Asmaika" is an Indian Telugu-language song composed by Devi Sri Prasad from the 2020 soundtrack album DJ: Duvvada Jagannadham of the film of the same name.
+"Gudilo Badilo Madilo Vodilo" also known as "Asmaika" is an Indian Telugu-language song composed by Devi Sri Prasad from the 2017 soundtrack album DJ: Duvvada Jagannadham of the film of the same name.
 The song features Allu Arjun and Pooja Hegde with vocals by K. S. Chitra and M. L. R. Karthikeyan.
 The song is written by Sahithi.
 The song's lyrical version was released on 1 June 2017, while the full video song was released on 30 August 2017 under the music label Aditya Music.

 Release

 The promo of the song was unveiled on 29 May 2017.
 The lyrical was released on 1 June 2017 and after it received positive reception, the full video was released on 30 August 2017.

 Music video

+"Gudilo Badilo Madilo Vodilo" was shot in the various locations in United Arab Emirates, especially in Abu Dhabi and Dubai.

 The music video features Allu Arjun and Pooja Hegde dancing for the single.
 The music is choreographed by Ganesh Acharya.
 The full video song garned lot of views due to its choreography and picturisation.